Gaylord Wilshire: Biography

-By about 1911 Wilshire expressed doubts about electoral politics, and shifted to revolutionary syndicalism, advocacy of the general strike, and writing.
-He was the editor of the Syndicalist League's magazine The Syndicalist during 1913.

-During World War I Wilshire worked with Emma Goldman in the Free Speech League in New York.
+In 1890, he stood as the Nationalist Party candidate for Congress in California's 6th congressional district in the Fullerton area.
+He was the first congressional candidate in the U.S. for what was a socialist party.
+He received more than a thousand votes but was not elected.

+He ran as the Socialist Labor Party candidate for Attorney General in 1891 and was nominated to run for the British Parliament in 1894 (but had to return to the U.S. prior to the election).

+Beside his political work, Wilshire also involved himself in the search for cheap energy.
+He was the author of the 1899 book Liquid air - perpetual motion at last - Tripler's surplusage explained, in which he explained a way to use the heat of sunlight to pressurize water and create heat and horsepower.

 In 1900, Wilshire launched the first of his publishing ventures in Los Angeles, a magazine called The Challenge.
 At least 40 issues of the publication were produced between December 1900 and October 1901.
 The name of this publication was subsequently changed to Wilshire's Monthly Magazine in 1901, before being shortened to Wilshire's Magazine (1902) and Wilshire's (1904), with publication variously in New York and Toronto.
 (He lived in Toronto circa 1902.)

 First a small-format magazine, later a tabloid newspaper, Wilshire's continued in production until February 1915.